Down win All-Ireland Junior Ladies Football title

 Down's victory means they will make a quick return to intermediate level after dropping down to the junior grade last year.

-It's the second time that the Mourne County lift the West County Hotel Cup after their previous success in 2000.
+It's the second time that the Mourne County have lifted the West County Hotel Cup after their previous success in 2000.